caregiver-connect/caregiver-connect-website/README.md

 <p align="center" style="margin: -10px 0 20px 0;">Hello!
 I'm Mithul and I'm a senior studying Computer Science and Biochemistry on the Pre-Med track.
 I'm looking forward to using technology to shape the future of healthcare.</p>

 <h3 align="center">Jacob Curren</h3>
+<p align="center" style="margin: -10px 0 20px 0;">I am a senior studying Computer Science.
+I will be graduating this semester with a bachelor's degree.
+I can be contacted at jwcurren@crimson.ua.edu</p>